Blog Home / Knowledge / What is Brexit?

 How Did Brexit Start?

 Brexit officially started on June 23, 2016, after the passing of the Brexit referendum.
-However, there had been growing pressure for such a referendum for several years.
+However, there has been growing pressure for such a referendum for several years.
 The referendum passed for several reasons, such as immigration, sovereignty, and monetary issues.
 Immigration is a longstanding issue in Britain.
 Like much of Western Europe, the UK has experienced a massive influx of Muslim immigrants from the Middle East within the past 10-20 years.
 According to The Economist, areas of the UK that saw a significant increase in the foreign-born population also saw a higher percentage of people voting to leave the EU.
 There are also arguments that Britons feel less integrated with the EU than other citizens within Europe.
 UK citizens have less of a European identity and a strong UK identity.
 Monetary issues also swayed votes for the referendum and were the source of criticisms about misleading information.
 During the lead-up to the referendum, the Leave campaign stated that leaving the EU would lead to a £350 million increase in weekly spending for the UK.
 Not only was the amount incorrect, but it also did not take into account the amount saved from discounts and rebates from being in the EU.
 ESG ratings

 Benefits of Brexit